lescx/www.les.cx/content/contact.md

 ## Netiquette

-- I won't reply if you don't encrypt your message using PGP.
+- I won't reply if you don't encrypt your email using PGP.
 Make sure I can find your public key and can verify your fingerprint.
 - I use two strict email filter: one on software level, one on brain level.
 The second one also applies to Matrix.

 ### Software Filter